msjimc/AgileStructure/guide/deletion.md

 # Identifying a Deletion

+The patient was first described in:
+> Watson CM, Crinnion LA, Tzika A, Mills A, Coates A, Pendlebury M, Hewitt S, Harrison SM, Daly C, Roberts P, Carr IM, Sheridan EG, Bonthron DT.
+(2014) Diagnostic whole genome sequencing and split-read mapping for nucleotide resolution breakpoint identification in CNTNAP2 deficiency syndrome.
+Am J Med Genet A. 164A:2649-55. doi: 10.1002/ajmg.a.36679.

+Sanger sequencing of the individual identified the variant to be: __chr7:146,534,699_146,611,541del__  for the hg19 reference sequence

 __Prior information__
 Using clinical phenotype data an individual was believed to have a mutation in the CNTNAP2 gene.
 (The read data in in the AgileStructure_dta_sorted.bam file.)